 Middle & Senior School students are welcome to join the LCC Reads Committee.
 Committee members are responsible for planning the author visit in the fall, selecting the LCC Reads text (including reading the three shortlisted titles over March break) and promoting the LCC Reads book in the spring.
 This is the ideal activity for readers who love to promote reading.
 In order to be eligible to select the book in March, you must attend 75 percent of the meetings beforehand.

 This activity is for students who are interested in broadcast journalism.
 The group is responsible for conducting interviews, as well as filming a variety of school activities and events.
 Students are also involved in editing and producing the LCC TV segments.

 The Middle School Play is a theatre group where all Middle School students are welcome.
 There are several jobs allocated to students: they may choose to act, be part of tech and crew, stage managers, makeup and hair, costumes and/or sets.

 A play is chosen every year and students put together a production for parents and students.
 Plays are geared towards the Middle school age group.

 The focus of the group is for students to get comfortable on stage, develop their acting/tech abilities, make new friends and have fun!

 Student Council consists of elected representatives from each grade level in the Middle and Senior School.
-The Student Council recommends changes in school policy to the headmaster and advocates in the areas of academics, exam schedules, homework issues, course options, the student honour code, dress, nutrition, information technology, and other student rights issues.
-The Head Girl and Head Boy chair the Friday morning meetings.
+The Student Council recommends changes in school policy to the head of school and advocates in the areas of academics, exam schedules, homework issues, course options, the student honour code, dress, nutrition, information technology, and other student rights issues.
+The Head Students chair the Friday morning meetings.